 -high levels of agitation

-These symptoms are considered a problem in children if they persist greater than one month after the child experiences the traumatic event, and if these are significantly impacting on their ability to manage and partake in everyday activities.
+These symptoms are considered a problem for children if they persist for longer than one month after the child experiences the traumatic event, and if these significantly impact on their ability to manage and partake in everyday activities.

 Who we recommend

-For adults with PTSD we would recommend Dr Daphne Bryan who is one of our skilled clinical psychologists here at Anxiety House, who works with phobias, grief and loss.
-Daphne uses a variety of psychotherapeutic techniques, including: Cognitive Behavioural Therapy, Mindfulness, Schema and Acceptance, and Commitment Therapy.
+For adults with PTSD we would recommend Dr Ea Stewart, one of our skilled clinical psychologists here at Anxiety House.
+Ea uses a variety of psychotherapeutic techniques, including: Cognitive Behavioural Therapy, Mindfulness, Schema Therapy and Acceptance, and Commitment Therapy (ACT).
 These various treatment options may be particularly beneficial to those suffering from grief and loss and individuals who have developed PTSD.